JohannesHeidecke/irl-benchmark/README.md

 Recommended workflow:

 1. Make sure your local master branch is up to date with remote master. (`git pull --rebase`)
-2. Work directly on master (or check out a new branch to work on a feature with `git checkout -b branchname`)
+2. Work directly on master
-3. When you are done, commit your changes.
+3. When you are done, commit your changes
-4. Push your changes to remote branchname (`git push origin branchname`)
+4. Push your changes to remote branchname (`git push HEAD:origin branchname`)
 5. Open a pull request on github
 6. Make changes to your files based on reviews.
-Push these changes to the same branch, (`git push origin branchname`)
+Push these changes to the same branch, (`git push origin HEAD:branchname`)
 7. When everything is working, "Squash and merge" your pull request on Github and celebrate the merge!
-8. Click "Delete branch" on github to keep it clean (can be restored later).
+8. Click "Delete branch" on github to keep it clean (can be restored later)

+Before you push, automagically run all tests with the command:

+`pytest`

+For your local work you can also choose to checkout a new branch to work on in step 2. (`git checkout -b branchname`)

 ## Installation